The Ultimate Guide to Understanding Townhouses

 Are there any upcoming special assessments that you need to be aware of?
-It will be troublesome to know after purchasing that you’ll be on the hook for a big expense you didn’t expect.
+After purchasing, it will be troublesome to know that you’ll be on the hook for a big expense you didn’t expect.

 On top of knowing what you want from the house, you also need to think about what amenities you want in the community areas.
-Is a swimming pool going to be important, would you like a community center, or do you want increased security?
+For example, is a swimming pool important, would you like a community center, or do you want increased security?

 When viewing a home you like, it’s a good idea to listen out for noise being made by the next-door neighbors.
 Since you will be sharing walls with them, you want to know what you’re going to up against.

-If you are able to talk with your potential neighbors, you can ask them about the community you are thinking of moving to.
+If you can talk with your potential neighbors, you can ask them about the community you are thinking of moving to.
 They might reveal some information about the HOA and other issues that are going on.
 This will give you a better understanding of the area and help you decide if this is the townhome for you.

 Check Out Community Areas